2008–2014 Spanish financial crisis: Public debt

 Spain entered the crisis period with a relatively modest public debt of 36.2% of GDP.
 This was largely due to ballooning tax revenue from the housing bubble, which helped accommodate a decade of increased government spending without debt accumulation.
 In response to the crisis, Spain initiated an austerity program consisting primarily of tax increases.
+Public debt subsequently increased sharply as the crisis reduced government revenues and increased expenditure.
+By 2013, public debt had reached 93.4% of GDP.

 Prime Minister Mariano Rajoy announced on 11 July 2012 €65 billion of austerity, including cuts in wages and benefits and a VAT increase from 18% to 21%.
 The government eventually succeeded in reducing its budget deficit from 11.2% of GDP in 2009 to 8.5% in 2011, and it was expected to fall further to 5.4% in 2012.

 As of 15 June 2012, Spain's public debt stood at 72.1% of GDP, still less than the eurozone average of 88%.
 If Spain uses the €100 billion credit line to bail out its banks, its debt will approach 90% of GDP.
 To avoid this, the EU pledged to lend to banks directly although it then appeared that the Spanish government might have to guarantee the loans.